ska-sa/mkat-tango/README.rst

  More difficult limitations:

- - Only supports scalar attributes.
-KATCP does not define how sensors with 1-D or 2-D arrayed values should be handled.
+ - Does not support IMAGE attributes.
+KATCP does not define how sensors with 2-D arrayed values should be handled.

+ Note: For SPECTURM attributes, the 1-D array is decomposed into individual
+       KATCP sensors and the indices are appended to the end of the names of the generated sensors e.g. test.0, test.1 etc.

 katcpdevice2tango